Trade Classification With Python¶

 Source Code π: https://github.com/KarelZe/tclf

--compatible implementation of trade classification algorithms to classify financial markets transactions into buyer- and seller-initiated trades.
+tclf is a scikit-learn-compatible implementation of trade classification algorithms to classify financial markets transactions into buyer- and seller-initiated trades.

 The key features are: